When We Collect Data

 BUY FROM OUR STORE

 We do not view or store your credit card information.
 This is handled by our third-party payment processor.
-We store your shipping address so we can process your order through our fulfillment partner.
+We store your delivery address so we can process your order through our fulfilment partner.
 If you are logged into your Fitbit account when you purchase something on our Site, we associate that order with your Fitbit account.

 Whenever you contact Fitbit for help, we collect your name and email address along with additional information you provide in your request so that we can provide you with assistance and improve the Fitbit Service.
 If you contact us when you are already logged in to your account, the web form automatically pre-fills this information, so you don’t have to type it manually.
 You can also contact Fitbit on public forums such as Twitter or Facebook; however, we cannot maintain the privacy of your communication to us if you contact us through these channels.